 In the old days, the only oral prescription options available were steroids, like prednisone, prednisolone, triamcinolone, and betamethasone.
 While these medications did stop allergy symptoms, they also came with a whole host of negative side effects, including increased appetite, increased water consumption and urination, and increased susceptibility to infections, to name a few.
 Steroids are also less effective with food allergies.

-Oral and injectable steroids are still used and prescribed in some dog allergy cases, but there are new medications available that still stop itching without the negative side effects.
+Oral and injectable steroids are still used and prescribed in some dog allergy cases, but your vet will help decide if they are the best option for your pet.

-• It’s administered twice daily for up to 14 days and can be given long-term with a low incidence of side effects.
+- It’s typically administered twice daily for up to 14 days, and then once daily for maintenance.
+It can be given with or without food.

 Allergy Shots